 The Department of Cellular and Integrative Physiology recently led the charge to establish the Mouse Genome Engineering and Transgenic Facility, as part of building institutional infrastructure for investigators at the UT Health, San Antonio.
 This facility now provides genetically modified mouse models as unique tools for investigators to delineate the functions of genes and pathways in a vertebrate system, which is highly relevant to human health and disease.

-As Chair of the Department, it is my responsibility to provide support, mentoring and effective leadership in an inclusive and collaborative environment.
 In recent years, the Department has seen a steady increase in extramural funding and vibrant growth with the recruitment of outstanding junior faculty with expertise in multiple scientific areas.
 Every member of the Physiology family matters and strives to achieve excellence.
 Together we will ensure that the Department of Cellular and Integrative Physiology makes a substantial scientific impact at home within the UT System and at the national level.

 Thank you for visiting our web site, and we encourage you to contact our faculty for additional information.